 At just 900m, this is a perfect start swim for a beginners or just somebody curious about open water swimming.
 In fact, this is a perfect event for the entire family, as there will be a host of other activities part of the Lochaline Gala Week celebrations.
 After registration, swimmers will be transported by boat across to a start position near the Ardtornish net station, and the swim back to Lochaline Marina.

 There is no minimum age, but swimmers under 16 must have a parent present.
-Parent does not have to do the swim, but needs to be present throughout the event.
+The parent does not have to do the swim, but needs to be present throughout the event.
 We also welcome swimmers with disabilities - please contact Alex on email@example.com

 All registrations for swims must be done online.
-The deadline to register for the Lochaline swim is Saturday, 7th July.
-No registrations will be accepted after this deadline - if you would like a reminder, simply join our mailing list and we'll send you an email a few days before the deadline.
+Usually, registrations close one week before each swim, but we may have to close sooner for popular events.
+If you would like a reminder, simply join our mailing list and we'll send you an email a few days before the deadline.

 As a charity, we try to keep our registrations fees as low as possible to ensure everybody can attend our events.
 This year, our registration fee will be £10 for this swim, which will be automatically added to your total when you register.
 If you register for more than one swim, you will have £10 added to the total for each swim you want to do.